PriteshKiri/showwcasexs-extension/README.md

 Turn on the developer mode at top right corner of the dashboard.

-Click on the **Load upacked** button on top left and upload the cloned file here.
+Click on the **Load upacked** button on top left and upload the extension folder cloned file here.

 Once done, showwcasexs card will be shown in the dashboard.